devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > delete_group_by_tracking_id(tr_dataset, tracking_id, delete_chunks)
 Delete Group by Tracking ID

-Delete Group by Tracking ID  Delete a chunk_group with the given tracking id.
+Delete a chunk_group with the given tracking id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters